 What exactly can the state seek to recover?

 “At a minimum, states must recover amounts spent by Medicaid for long-term care and related drug and hospital benefits, including Medicaid payments for Medicare cost sharing related to these services.
 However, they have the option of recovering the costs of all Medicaid services paid on the recipient’s behalf.
 The majority of states recover spending for more than the minimum of long-term care and related expenses.” (emphasis added).
 See HHS’s website.

 Isn’t Medicaid intended to be free health care for low-income and needy people?
 If the state can recover from a person’s estate after death, did that person really receive free health care?
 Or was the health care merely a loan?

 Warning on the Medicaid card: “Warning!
 By accepting Medicaid, you are authorizing the state to recover from your estate, and, in some circumstances, your home.”

 But the warning is very tiny print.

-Posted on January 27, 2014, in Affordable Care Act, DHHS, Division of Medical Assistance, Federal Government, Federal Law, Health Care Providers and Services, In Home Care Services, Legal Analysis, Legislation, Medicaid, Medicaid Estate Recovery, Medicaid Recipients, Medicaid Recipients Over 55, Medicaid Recoupment, Medicaid Services, NC, North Carolina, Nursing Homes, Obamacare and tagged DHHS, Division of Medical Assistance, Health care, Health care provider, In Home Care Services, Medicaid, Medicaid Estate Recovery, Medicaid recipients, Medicaid Recipients Over 55, North Carolina, Obamacare, Patient Protection and Affordable Care Act.
+Posted on January 27, 2014, in Affordable Care Act, Division of Medical Assistance, Federal Government, Federal Law, Health Care Providers and Services, In Home Care Services, Legal Analysis, Legislation, Medicaid, Medicaid Estate Recovery, Medicaid Recipients, Medicaid Recipients Over 55, Medicaid Recoupment, Medicaid Services, NC, NC DHHS, North Carolina, Nursing Homes, Obamacare and tagged Division of Medical Assistance, Health care, Health care provider, In Home Care Services, Medicaid, Medicaid Estate Recovery, Medicaid recipients, Medicaid Recipients Over 55, NC DHHS, North Carolina, Obamacare, Patient Protection and Affordable Care Act.
 Bookmark the permalink.
 1 Comment.